srobo/dev-team-proposal/README.md

 ## Relationship to the Core Team

 - The _Dev Team_ is independent from the _Core Team_, but will work closely with them in certain situations.
 - The _Core Team_ will also communicate priorities for projects to be completed by the next competition cycle.
-In the event of a Kit Deployment, the _Core Team_ is responsible for budgeting, manufacture, deployment and testing.
+In the event of a Kit Deployment, the _Core Team_ is responsible for ensuring budgeting, manufacture, deployment and testing is completed.
+The _project group_ will likely be the ones completing these tasks.

 ## Getting Things Done